RAKWireless/rak7391-examples/MQTT_to_ModBUS_bridge/README.md

 ## 1.Introduction

-This guide explains use a NodeRED flow for a Modbus RTU (serial) to MQTT bidirectional bridge.
+This guide shows a NodeRED flow for a Modbus RTU (serial) to MQTT bidirectional bridge.

 ## 2. Preparation